-This press release contains forward-looking statements (as that term is defined in the Private Securities Litigation Reform Act of 1995) about ramucirumab as a potential treatment for patients with locally advanced or unresectable or metastatic urothelial carcinoma, and reflects Lilly's current beliefs.
+This press release contains forward-looking statements (as that term is defined in the Private Securities Litigation Reform Act of 1995) about the RANGE trial and CYRAMZA as a potential treatment for patients with urothelial carcinoma and reflects Lilly's current beliefs.
 However, as with any pharmaceutical product, there are substantial risks and uncertainties in the process of development and commercialization.
-Among other things, there can be no guarantee that ramucirumab will achieve its primary study endpoints, receive additional regulatory approvals or be commercially successful.
+Among other things, there can be no guarantee that CYRAMZA will receive regulatory approval for urothelial carcinoma or any other tumor type or continue to be commercially successful.
 For further discussion of these and other risks and uncertainties, see Lilly's most recent Form 10-K and Form 10-Q filings with the United States Securities and Exchange Commission.
 Except as required by law, Lilly undertakes no duty to update forward-looking statements to reflect events after the date of this release.
-Controlled Phase II Trial.
-J Clin Oncol.
-2016;34(13):1500-9.